operasoftware/toolkit/README.md

 Preloading is very handy when a switch to a totally different view happens, what usually requires a different set of components and services.
 There only is a single expensive operation and after that all updates triggered by user actions are optimised and as performant as possible.

 Both virtual DOM and the renderer perform several optimisations to minimise the number of reflows and repaints.
-Components are not re-rendered if they receive the same properties and child nodes as in the previous cycle.
+Components are not re-rendered if they receive exactly the same properties and child nodes as in the previous cycle.
 DOM is not modified if the structure and attributes remain the same and only event listeners change on the components.
 Preloaded components and all the descendants update synchronously in a single stack frame.

 ## Modules

-Apps needs to read and write data, render the user interface and process commands representing user actions and data changes.
+Apps needs to read and write data, render the user interface and process the commands representing user actions and data changes.
 There are three main module types needed to develop a fully fledged app:

 **Components** - represent UI fragments, define what is rendered in the DOM
 ```js